mshakya/piret/README.md

 ./INSTALL.SH
 ```

 PiReT uses bioinformatic tools, many of which are available in [bioconda](https://bioconda.github.io).
-For installing `PiReT` we have provided a script `bioconda_INSTALL.sh` that checks for required dependencies (including their versions) are installed and in your path, and installs it in directories within `PiReT` if not found.
+For installing `PiReT` we have provided a script `INSTALL.sh` that checks for required dependencies (including their versions) are installed and in your path, and installs it in directories within `PiReT` if not found.
 Additionally, `sudo` privileges are not needed for installation.
 A log of all installation can be found in `install.log`

 ##Test
 We have provided test data set to check if the installation was successful or not. `fastq` files can be found in `tests/fastqs` and corresponding reference fasta files are found in `tests/data`.
 To run the test, from within `PyPiReT` directory: